 The empirical literature investigating the degrees of financial constraints faced by entrepreneurs has identified that individual-specific characteristics play an important role (e.g. Paulson and Townsend (2004)).
 Given the predictions of our theoretical model, we hypothesise that individuals that belong to different income and ability groups will have different likelihoods of becoming entrepreneurs.
 Consequently, we split the sample into subsamples based on personal income, as estimated in (7), and on ability.
-The latter is proxied by the individual specific term u_i from the same equation.9 The splits are based on individuals' average values of the characteristics lying in the first or fourth quartiles of the sample.
+The splits are based on individuals' average values of the characteristics by quartile.
 For instance, a person with average labour earnings above the 75%th percentile of the distribution will be classed as high income, while a person with average labour earnings below the 25%th percentile will be classed as low income.
 The same process applies to ability.